One week after sullying the Women's World Cup, Luis Rubiales is now a Spanish soccer outcast

 Rubiales made 339,000 euros ($365,000) in 2021 after taxes, for presiding over the federation with a budget of 382 million euros ($412 million).
 The federation runs Spain’s men’s and women’s national soccer teams and its semi-professional and amateur soccer leagues.
 It also organizes the referees.
 The government maintains some oversight of the entity but it cannot name or remove its executives.

 Rubiales revolutionized the Spanish Super Cup in 2019 by expanding it from two to four teams and taking it to Saudi Arabia – now the big draw for top European talent like Cristiano Ronaldo – in exchange for 40 million dollars a year.
 The clubs and federation loved the cash, but the move was criticized by women’s and human rights groups for the regime’s treatment of women and minorities.
-Spanish authorities also scrutinized the deal, and an investigative judge is probing the legality of the Super Cup contracts that apparently included money going to then Barcelona player Gerard Piqué.
+Spanish authorities also scrutinized the deal, and an investigative judge is probing the legality of the Super Cup contracts.

 In part, Rubiales was tolerated because he was considered better than his predecessor, Ángel Maria Villar, who was in power for nearly three decades before he ended up behind bars for widespread corruption.